What are Clipped Words?

 Clipping is also known as shortening or truncation.
 Clipping refers to part of a word that provides for the whole, such as the word "bike" from "motorbike", and "cooker" from "pressure cooker".

-There are three types of clipped words:
+There are 3 types of clipped words:

 -